Scoop-Tech/scpx-wallet/README.md

 This repo contains the open-source Core Wallet with integrated JS REPL command line interface.

-See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/sec.md) for details on SCPX's security and encryption model.
+Scoop uses three levels of data encryption: one round of encryption in browser storage, another round in the commn Core Wallet layer, and a third round of encryption in the API layer.
+See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/sec.md) for full details on SCPX's security and encryption model.

 ## Features

-  * **Multi-Platform**: all external blockchain operations are 100% client-side JS, and are accessible on both phones and desktops.
+  * **Multi-Platform**: all external blockchain operations are 100% client-side JS, and are accessible on phones, desktops and servers.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/3) for planned enhancement.

   * **Multi-Asset**: UTXO and account-type (including ERC20) assets are supported - currently: BTC legacy, BTC Segwit, Litecoin, Ethereum, ZCash, Dash, Vertcoin, Qtum, DigiByte, BTC and ETH testnets, and ERC20s: Binance Token, TrueUSD, Bancor, 0x, BAT, OmiseGo, Status Network Token, Gifto, Huobi Token, USD Tether and EUR Tether.
 See [here](https://github.com/Scoop-Tech/scpx-wallet/issues/10) for planned enhancement.